euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    side, so developers must consider for each extension individually whether GIL-free mode is feasible and valuable (JyNI will presumably allow to set this mode per-extension).

 While there are conceptual solutions for all mentioned issues, JyNI does not yet implement the complete C-API and currently just works as a proof of concept.
-However we are working to provide sufficient C-API to use ctypes (many Python-libraries, e.g. for graphics and 3D-plotting etc. have this as the single native dependency), NumPy, SciPy (multiarray libraries with blas- and lapack-bindings; frequently used in scientific code and machine learning frameworks) and other important extensions as soon as possible.
+However we are working to provide sufficient C-API to fully support ctypes (many Python-libraries, e.g. for graphics and 3D-plotting etc. have this as the single native dependency), NumPy, SciPy (multiarray libraries with blas- and lapack-bindings; frequently used in scientific code and machine learning frameworks) and other important extensions as soon as possible.

 Overview
 ........